Interior regularity of fully nonlinear degenerate elliptic equations, I: Bellman equations with constant coefficients: Outline and Strategy of the proof of Theorems -

 To estimate the derivatives, we differentiate both sides of the probabilistic representation (\ref{v}).
 The main difficulty comes from the non-vanishing terminal payoff and the random unbounded exit time of the diffusion processes.
-Thus for simplicity on discussing our strategy we temporarily let $c^\alpha=f^\alpha=0$.
+Thus for simplicity in discussing the strategy we temporarily let $c^\alpha=f^\alpha=0$.
 Heuristically, utilizing Bellman principle and then differentiating $v$ in the direction of $\xi$, we wish to have

-where $\xi_t^{\alpha,\xi}$ and $\zeta_t^{\alpha,\eta}$ should be the first and second derivatives of the state process $x_t^{\alpha,x}$ with respect to its initial position in some sense.
+where $\xi_t^{\alpha,\xi}$ and $\eta_t^{\alpha,\eta}$ should be the first and second derivatives of the state process $x_t^{\alpha,x}$ with respect to its initial position in some sense.
 For this reason, in Section \ref{sub3}, we introduce the quasiderivatives which are more general than the traditional derivatives of stochastic processes and can somehow fit in the expectations on the right-hand side of (\ref{firstder}) and (\ref{secondder}).

-We hope that $\xi_\tau^{\alpha,\xi}$ and $\eta_\tau^{\alpha,\eta}$ are tangent to the boundary, so that we can replace $v$ on the right-hand side of (\ref{firstder}) and (\ref{secondder}) with $g$.
+We hope that $\xi_\tau^{\alpha,\xi}$ is tangent to the boundary, so that we can replace $v$ in the leading term in the expectations in (\ref{firstder}) and (\ref{secondder}) with $g$.
 Therefore, in Section \ref{sub4}, we seek such quasiderivatives by choosing appropriate parameters in their expressions.
 Note that since the diffusion processes are random, we have no way to figure out when or where they will exit the domain.
 Thus it is not an easy task to make the quasiderivatives always tangent to the boundary when the diffusion processes exit the domain.
 With the help of two nonnegative local supermartingales, we are able to show that our first quasiderivatives are tangent to the boundary when the diffusion processes exit the domain almost surely.

 Gathering these auxiliary tools and results, we prove Theorem \ref{t2} and Theorem \ref{t3} in Sections \ref{sub5} and \ref{sub6}, respectively.
 More precisely, after establishing (\ref{firstder}), by replacing $\xi$ with $-\xi$, we obtain the first derivative estimate.
 As far as the second derivatives are concerned, we notice that